 Spiti is not set up for convenience.
 Here is what you need to know:

-Kaza has an ATM, but it is not always functional.
-Reckong Peo has ATMs too.
-Beyond that, do not count on finding one.
-Carry enough cash for your entire Spiti stretch.
-UPI works in a few places in Kaza and Tabo but not reliably.
+Kaza has ATMs (SBI, UCO Bank), but they are not always functional.
+Power cuts and network issues can leave them out of cash or offline, especially during peak tourist season.
+Reckong Peo has more reliable ATMs.
+Beyond these, do not count on finding one.
+Carry enough cash for your entire Spiti stretch from Shimla, Rampur, Reckong Peo, Manali, or Chandigarh.
+UPI works in some places in Kaza and Tabo but should not be your only payment option.

 In late May, most homestays and guesthouses in Kaza, Tabo, and Kalpa are open.
 In early May, availability is thinner, and it is smart to book ahead or have your travel operator arrange things in advance.